steven-eckhoff/RTOS/README.md

 		This is because I was unhappy with how it was organized and now I am rewriting several pieces.
 For example there was no generic implementation for the list data structure.

+5/27/2014 -	I have added a list API for the kernel.
+I have built and ran code using
+		the new API, but it is not without bugs.
+I am currently ironing these out.